Philadelphia CDL Moving Violations Lawyer

 - Any misdemeanor or felony offense in which a CMV was used involving the manufacture, distribution, or dispensing of a controlled substance

 - The commission of a misdemeanor or felony offense in which a court determines a CMV was essentially involved

 - Any alcohol or drug related offense

 Why Do I Need a Lawyer?

 Do not make the mistake of not appreciating the potential severity of these tickets.
-The reality is that if you are a CDL holder and you are found guilty that your job is in very real jeopardy.
+The fact is that, if you are a CDL holder, and you are found guilty, your job is in very real jeopardy.
 You need to fight these tickets and win.
-Retaining the right traffic counsel to assist you is paramount.
+Retaining the right traffic counsel to assist you is vital.
 Your job may be at stake.
 Take this situation seriously and call a serious attorney.
-Call the Law Offices of Greg Promushkin, P.C. today to schedule an entirely free consultation.
+Call The Law Offices of Greg Promushkin, P.C. today to schedule an entirely free consultation.